etn-ccis/blui-react-component-library/docs/Drawer.md

 </div>

-Any other props supplied will be provided to the root element (native element).
+Any other props supplied will be provided to the root element (`div`).

 #### Classes